travigd/documentation/http-api/competing-consumers.md

 ## Reading a stream via a Persistent Subscription

-By default, reading a stream via a persistent subscription will return a single event per request and will not embed the event properties as part of the response.
+By default, reading a stream via a persistent subscription returns a single event per request and does not embed the event properties as part of the response.

 | URI                                                                                                                                                                  | Supported Content Types                                                                      | Method |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- | ------ |